 - Use a hydration system

 - Have water bottle cages on your bike

-- Use bike specific handle bar bags, rear rack bags and so on.
+- Use bike specific handle bar bags, rear rack bags, etc. such as these packs from Timbuk2

 What spares should I bring?

 - Puncture repair kit

 - Chain lubrication

 - Spare chain